 • For more information on this topic, see this blog post on oral defensiveness.

 It's also important to introduce new textures outside of the mouth.
 When one of my therapy kids was very young, she had sensitivities on her feet, and trouble walking because of it.
 I went to the fabric store and bought a variety of fabrics with different textures (samples/strips are fine).
-Then I ran the textures along her arms, hands, feet, and especially the soles of her feet, and she gradually become more comfortable with different sensations.
+Then I ran the textures along her arms, hands, feet, and especially the soles of her feet, and she gradually became more comfortable with different sensations.
 Look for tactile toys and sensory play items that provide texture and stimulation and check Pinterest for sensory activity ideas.

 LOW ORAL MUSCLE TONE